Ballswap Price Reaches $0.0000 on Major Exchanges (BSP)

-Ballswap (BSP) traded down 7.5% against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on March 11th.
-Ballswap has a market capitalization of $3.98 million and $0.20 worth of Ballswap was traded on exchanges in the last day.
-One Ballswap token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Ballswap has traded up 48.5% against the U.S. dollar.
+Ballswap (BSP) traded 55.3% lower against the dollar during the twenty-four hour period ending at 17:00 PM ET on March 17th.
+During the last seven days, Ballswap has traded up 20% against the dollar.
+One Ballswap token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Ballswap has a total market capitalization of $4.78 million and $102.23 worth of Ballswap was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.